 If you or your child have never been formally diagnosed with ADHD by a psychologist or a psychiatrist, we will start there.
-I will take a medical, social, psychological, and educational history.
-This will help me pinpoint when symptoms first started.
-I will also try to determine the areas of life in which symptoms are most disruptive (home, school/work, social life).
-Because I am a neuropsychologist specializing in neurodevelopmental issues, I am able to determine if it is ADHD or other issues causing the problem.
+Your psychologist will take a medical, social, psychological, and educational history.
+This will help to pinpoint when symptoms first started.
+Your psychologist will also try to determine the areas of life in which symptoms are most disruptive (home, school/work, social life).
+Because we specialize in neurodevelopmental issues here at Healthy Mind Sacramento, were are able to determine if it is ADHD or other issues causing the problem.
 The next part involves questionnaires, which are completed by key people (e.g. for a child, the parent and teacher complete behavioral questionnaires).
-This helps me determine which behaviors are occurring in which environments, and how severe the behaviors are.
-Finally, I write a comprehensive report, which I review with you in detail.
+This helps determine which behaviors are occurring in which environments, and how severe the behaviors are.
+Finally, your psychologist writes a comprehensive report, which they review with you in detail.
 This may include recommendations for work or school accommodations.
 We can then proceed with ADHD therapy for targeting particular behaviors and symptoms.

 Healthy Mind Sacramento ADHD Therapy

 Many people with ADHD have an idea of what they would like to accomplish, or things that they want to do, but just don’t know where to begin.
 It may be hard to get started or get organized.
-This is where I can help.
-As a neuropsychologist, I have expertise in the brain and how it works.
-As an ADHD therapist, I help people set goals to reach their true potential.
+This is where we can help.
+We have expertise in the brain and how it works.
+As ADHD therapists, we help people set goals to reach their true potential.

 Healthy Mind Sacramento ADHD therapy can help with: